pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

 ### Custom Code

-Manually copy custom code from the old site to the corresponding Pantheon site directory.
+Manually copy custom code from the old site to the corresponding Pantheon site directory and commit them.

-- `web/modules/custom` and `web/libraries` are ignored, so `git add -f`
+- `web/libraries` is ignored, so `git add -f` if needed.

 #### Modules and Themes